OWASP/wstg/document/4-Web_Application_Security_Testing/07-Input_Validation_Testing/05-Testing_for_SQL_Injection.md

 `' UNION SELECT password FROM Users WHERE name='root'--`

-To apply the Char(), the SQL injeciton statement will be
+To apply the Char(), the SQL injection statement will be

 `' UNION SELECT password FROM Users WHERE name=char(114,111,111,116)--`